gcallah/work/chaps/bacon.md

 intimately related: it is only through the lens of Bacon's interpretation of creation, fall, and redemption that the importance of work and rest come into view.
-Put simply, I argue that we can read Bacon as using the Fall as a framing device, giving him an account of the origin of the greatest human difficulties and the categories by which he attempted to address them.
-With the Fall, mankind's original power over nature was lost, such that great labour and toil -- that is, *work* -- are required to preserve our fragile lives.
+Put simply, I argue that we can read Bacon as using the fall as a framing device, giving him an account of the origin of the greatest human difficulties and the categories by which he attempted to address them.
+With the fall, mankind's original power over nature was lost, such that great labour and toil -- that is, *work* -- are required to preserve our fragile lives.
 Nature is resistant to human concerns, and even human nature itself is no longer fit to exercise its